Saving Taxes!

 The capital gains you earn from equity funds are subject to capital gains tax.
 You have either short-term or long-term capital gains depending on the holding period of your investment.
-For instance, the capital gains you earn from equity funds for a holding period up to one year are called short-term capital gains or STCG.
-You have the STCG taxed depending on your income tax bracket.
+For instance, the capital gains you earn from equity funds for a holding period up to one year are classified as short-term capital gains or STCG and the capital gains you earn from the equity funds that are held for more than a year are classified as Long-term capital gains or LTCG.
+In this article, we will be learning about the taxation on long-term capital gains on equity funds.

-You have capital gains as the increase in the value of a capital asset over some time.
-It is realised only once the capital asset is sold.
+Capital gains are the increase in the value of a capital asset over some time.
+They are realised only once the capital asset is sold.
 If you hold an equity-oriented fund for a year or more and then sell it, your capital gains are called long-term capital gains.

-Suppose XYZ had invested Rs 1,50,000 in an equity fund in May 2016 at a NAV of Rs 10.
-All the units of the equity-oriented fund were redeemed in June 2019 at a NAV of Rs 30.
+Suppose XYZ had invested Rs 1,50,000 in an equity fund in May 2016 at an NAV of Rs 10.
+All the units of the equity-oriented fund were redeemed in September 2024 at an NAV of Rs 30.
 You have the gains earned by XYZ as long-term capital gains (LTCG) on equity-oriented funds as the investment was held for over a period of one year.

 Particulars | Amount (Rs) |